-My prints are meticulous and technical; this tight precision encourages the viewer to look closely and slowly deconstruct the layers of each work.
-Visually, they are dark in tone, filled with organic textures, and geometric patterns.
+My works are meticulous and technical; this tight precision encourages the viewer to look closely and slowly deconstruct the layers of each piece.
+Visually, they are dark in value, filled with organic textures, and geometric patterns.
 The imagery is composed of complex locations collaged together that incorporate both interior and exterior components.
 The spaces are vacant and often overlooked areas that are devoid of life.
 The elements have deteriorated these places, making them mysterious and grim, yet inviting at the same time.